How to Write a College Essay

 College Essays: One Piece of the College Search Puzzle

 “Overall academic performance will always be the main consideration when assessing whether or not a student is admissible,” according to Tremblay.
-However, the college essay is a unique opportunity to provide context beyond the applicant for admissions counselors.
+However, the college essay is a unique opportunity to provide context beyond the applicant for admission counselors.

 The application stage – and the college essay – is just one piece of the overall college search process, said Tremblay.
 “As admission counselors, we build and foster relationships with prospective students throughout the duration of their senior year, and even beyond in some cases.
 The more information we have about them, the better able we are to serve them as they narrow down their college search and determine which institution is the best fit.”